CBICA/HistoReg/README.md

 git submodule update
 mkdir bin
 cd bin
+cmake .. # this will build ITK as HistoReg needs make # add '-j${N}' to specify number of threads to use for compilation
+## wait for ITK to finish building
 cmake -DCMAKE_INSTALL_PREFIX=${path_to_where_you_want_to_install} .. # this is for HistoReg
 make # add '-j${N}' to specify number of threads to use for compilation make install/strip # performs installation and executable stripping